Loading

 Keep up with company blogs and industry trends

-You'll need to keep up on industry trends if you're looking for a job in your field.
+You'll need to keep up with industry trends if you're looking for a job in your field.
 If you're switching careers, you'll have to learn a new industry.
 Sounds fun, right?

 As a former journalist, I have heart eyes for RSS feeds.
-They helped me keep on top of the news, find stories, and stay on the pulse of latest developments.
+They helped me keep on top of the news, find stories, and stay on the pulse of the latest developments.
 You can use a service like Feedly to follow news sources and company blogs in your related industry.
-Learn more about how to use RSS feeds.

 My Feedly account is a collection of RSS feeds from sites I regularly read.